FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-Normally (not as defaults) exported functions can be imported with the curly brace syntax:
+Normally, functions that are not exported as defaults can be imported with the curly brace syntax:

 ```js
 import { createNote } from './../reducers/noteReducer'
 ```

 <!-- Komponentin <i>App</i> koodi  -->
-Code for the <i>App</i> component
+Code for the <i>App</i> component:

 ```js
 import React from 'react'